CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## After reboot

-After reboot WSL2 can create some network problems for podman.
+After reboot, WSL2 can create some network problems for Podman.
 No problem for Debian on bare metal.
 But the script is ok to restart the pod and start the sshd server.
 So use it in both cases.
-We can simulate the WSL2 reboot in `powershell in windows`:
+We can simulate the WSL2 reboot in `Powershell in Windows`:

 ```powershell
 wsl --shutdown
 ```

-Before entering any podman command we need first to clean some temporary files, restart the pod and restart the SSH server.
+Before entering any Podman command we need first to clean some temporary files, restart the pod and restart the SSH server.
 In `host terminal`:

 ```bash